bridgecrewio/checkov/README.md

 Like any static-analysis tool it is limited by its analysis scope.
-For example, if a resource is managed manually, or using subsequent configuration management tooling, a suppression can be inserted as a simple code annotation.
+For example, if a resource is managed manually, or using subsequent configuration management tooling, suppression can be inserted as a simple code annotation.

 #### Suppression comment format